 The reactions of the team:

 “Shocked!”
 Guy tells us.
 “There were huge issues amongst the team, some personal, some professional and they were all addressed by the course.
 In the period immediately after the course, and on-going since, there have been some quite dramatic changes within some people.
 For example, one lady lost her husband to cancer a month before the course.
 Following Graham Keen’s work with us she managed to pick herself back up and begin doing things that she never thought she would be able to do again, such as travelling the world.
-The Graham Keen Partnership has helped her to get through a tremendously difficult time.
+Graham Keen has helped her to get through a tremendously difficult time.
 “Another of the team has lost 1 stone in weight since the course and has become incredibly focused at work and much happier at home.
 The results have had a profound impact on our business, but also on the team as individuals.”
-Part of the success of the Graham Keen Partnership is that they impact corporate performance by focusing on the individual.
+Part of the success of New Impetus International is that they impact corporate performance by focusing on the individual.
 They address issues that confront us all – even successful people – such as self-doubt, limiting beliefs, lack of motivation, and frustration.
 They give delegates the power of knowing why they feel a certain way, and what mental processes are involved in creating their behaviour.
 In this way they teach people how they can alter these patterns and become altogether more constructive and positive, and achieve stretching goals which previously seemed unrealisable.
 Self-doubt is replaced by self worth, limiting beliefs by awareness of their true full potential, motivation reaches an all time high, and frustration is wiped out by a deep conviction that they can take control of their own lives, and a growing sense of achievement.